huynhsamha/react-configure/README.md

 5. first only `bundle.js` and some js file
 6. click link-1, you see `*.chunk.js` is loaded
 7. continue with link-2, link-3, you also see new `chunk file` is loaded by browser
-8. That is lazy load.
+8. That is lazy loading component